Entries are now being accepted for the 2027 Awards

 The aim of the Independent Book Publishing Professionals Group is to promote professional standards in independent book publishing (also known as "indie" book publishing) and provide support and recognition for the independent book publishing profession.

-Entries are now being accepted for the 2024 Next Generation Indie Book Awards.
-The awards are open to books released in 2022, 2023, or 2024 from independent authors and publishers worldwide.
-Visit indiebookawards.com for information.
+Entries are now being accepted for the 2027 Next Generation Indie Book Awards.
+The awards are open to books released in 2025, 2026, or 2027 from independent authors and publishers worldwide.
+Visit the Next Generation Indie Book Awards website at indiebookawards.com for more information.